 When I look back and remember those times, I have chills all over my body.
 The only way I can describe that to myself today is in terms of being spiritually dead while appearing physically alive.

-When I was a teen, I had a long-distance boyfriend and a local boyfreind.
+When I was a teen, I had a long-distance boyfriend and a local boyfriend.
 One night I came home with my local boyfriend after we just had sex at his parents’ place, and as I walked in, my mom said: “Your long-distance boyfriend is here (she called him by name of course) and he’s sleeping in your bedroom.
 Go have sex with him.”
 My response was shock and confusion because obviously I just walked in with this local boyfriend of mine and he was there, at home with us… No worries!
-My mom had a clever plan: she kept my local boyfriend busy talking with her while I went and had sex in my bedroom with the boyfriend who was sleeping there.
+My mom had a clever plan: she kept my local boyfriend busy talking with her while I went and had sex in my bedroom with a boyfriend who was sleeping there.
 My mom was happy and thought it was really awesome how we did it!
 She praised herself for being so clever.
 My mom lacked conscience, yet she was the wise counsel I looked up to.

 Today, I have high sensitivity to the walking dead: those people who lack conscience.